 Equipment

-To make this recipe, you will need a small bowl or a medium bowl to mix the yolk mixture, you will also need a pastry bag to pipe the yolk mixture into the egg whites.
+To make this classic recipe, you will need a small bowl or a medium bowl to mix the yolk mixture, you will also need a pastry bag to pipe the yolk mixture into the egg whites.
 You will also need a sharp knife to slice the eggs in half.

 You will also need deviled egg trays to store and serve the deviled eggs.
 If you are transporting them this is a must, that is something I have learned through experience and it gets messy if you do not have a deviled egg tray.

-Top tip
+Top Tip

 If you don't have a piping bag, you can use a plastic bag or Zip-loc with the corner cut off.
 If you are using a piping bag, add the egg mixture into plastic wrap first, roll it up and cut off the end.
 Place the cut end into the piping bag.
 This prevents the extra egg yolk mixture from pouring out the top when piping into the eggs.